1909 – Three Founding Members, Three Fancied and Three Phantasmagoric Ones

 i.e. "after the end of the Paris-Roubaix cycling race", is, to put it mildly, misleading:

-there was a cycling race that day between the two cities, but the sixteenth edition
+there was a cycling race that day between the two cities (the second

 of the Paris-Roubaix had taken place more than five weeks earlier, on April 16, 1911 (cf.